 We hope this project will help find ways to connect to each other and where we live, find creative ways to express ourselves, learn new skills, and value our own voices.
 Above all, it's about care and connection - while having fun!

-The project is kindly funded by the Cairngorms Trust in 2025 under their Park for All fund.
+The project was kindly funded by the Cairngorms Trust in 2025/26 under their Park for All fund.

 *Racialised and marginalised are understood here to recognise that some people and communities have been categorised by white-majority systems, and that race and ethnicity are social constructs designed to privilege some people over others.
 The terms 'racialised' and 'marginalised' illustrate that people have been subject to outside forces acting to create their identity, and experience inequality and discrimination as a result.